qpliu/esolang/denver/README.md

 only if each item in the guard list is satisfied.
 A guard list may be empty.

-If a guard is `=`, then the rest of the statement is only executed if the two expressions evaluate to the same thread.
+If a guard is `expression = expression`, then the rest of the statement is only executed if the two expressions evaluate to the same thread.

-If a guard is `!`, then the rest of the statement is only executed if the two expression evaluate to different threads.
+If a guard is `expression ! expression`, then the rest of the statement is only executed if the two expression evaluate to different threads.

+If a guard is `= expression`, then the rest of the statement is only executed if the expression evaluates to a thread that has not exited.
+It is not guaranteed that that thread has not executed when the rest of the statement executes.
+The `null` thread is always considered to have exited.

+If a guard is `! expression`, then the rest of the statement is only executed if the expression evaluates to tha thread that has exited.

 ### Assignment statement
 An assignment statement sets the variable to the value of the